Hurricane Lee charges through open waters, unleashes heavy swell on northern Caribbean

-SAN JUAN, Puerto Rico (AP) — Hurricane Lee barreled Sunday through open waters just northeast of the Caribbean, unleashing heavy swell on several islands.
+SAN JUAN, Puerto Rico (AP) — Hurricane Lee barreled Sunday through open waters just northeast of the Caribbean, unleashing heavy swell on several islands as it restrengthened.

-The Category 2 storm is not forecast to make landfall and is expected to stay over open waters through Friday.
-On Sunday morning, it was centered about 280 miles northeast of the northern Leeward Islands.
-Its maximum sustained winds had decreased to 105 mph and it was moving west-northwest at 9 mph.
+The Category 3 storm is not forecast to make landfall and is expected to stay over open waters through Friday.
+On late Sunday afternoon, it was centered about 285 miles (455 kilometers) north-northeast of the northern Leeward Islands.
+It had winds of up to 120 mph (195 kph) and it was moving west-northwest at 8 mph (13 kph).

 Last week, Lee strengthened from a Category 1 storm to a Category 5 storm in just one day.

-“We had the perfect conditions for a hurricane: warm waters and hardly any wind shear,” said Lee Ingles, a forecaster with the National Weather Service in San Juan.
+“We had the perfection conditions for a hurricane: warm waters and hardly any wind shear,” said Lee Ingles, a forecaster with the National Weather Service in San Juan.

-Lee is expected to regain some strength in the upcoming days and will then weaken again, according to the National Hurricane Center.
+Lee is expected to strengthen further in upcoming days and will then weaken again, according to the National Hurricane Center.

 The National Hurricane Center noted that dangerous surf and rip currents were expected to hit most of the U.S. East Coast starting Sunday, but that the hurricane’s impact beyond that is still unclear.